Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Introduction

-Since influence in the single campaign setting corresponds to reachability in the network, our solution requires mapping the concept of reachability to an analogous notion in the multi-campaign model of \cite{budak2011limiting}.
-In \cite{budak2011limiting} they introduce shortest paths as the metric to determine the set of nodes that can be saved from adopting the misinformation (i.e.\ influenced by the ``good'' information).
-Our first contribution is to identify that shortest paths alone are not sufficient in determining the ability to save a particular node in the network and introduce the crucial notion of \emph{blocked} nodes.
+In this work, we resolve the question of \cite{borgs2012} for the misinformation mitigation problem and achieve scalability in the multi-campaign model.
+We complement our theoretical analysis with extensive experiments which show an improvement of several orders of magnitude over Budak et al.~\cite{budak2011limiting}.
+Since influence in the single campaign setting corresponds to reachability in the network, our solution requires mapping the concept of reachability to an analogous notion in the multi-campaign model for misinformation mitigation.
+Our first contribution is to show that reachability alone is not sufficient in determining the ability to save a particular node from the bad campaign.
+In order to address this challenge, we introduce a crucial notion of ``obstructed'' nodes, which are nodes such that all paths leading to them can be blocked by the bad campaign.

-Using our newly defined notion of blocking, we generalize the sampling-based approach of Borgs et al.\ to the multi-campaign setting.
-A major contribution of this work, and critical difference from the approach of \cite{borgs2012}, is a modified breadth-first search we design to compute the set of nodes that could have saved a particular user from adopting the misinformation.
-Our novel algorithm handles the notion of blocked nodes when traversing in the transpose graph by utilizing detailed bookkeeping techniques to effectively track those nodes that would become blocked.
+Using our newly defined notion of obstruction, we develop an efficient algorithm for the misinformation mitigation problem that provides much improved scalability over the existing Monte Carlo-based greedy approach of \cite{budak2011limiting}.
+A novel component of this algorithm is a procedure to compute the set of unobstructed nodes that could have saved a particular node from adopting the misinformation.
+We obtain theoretical guarantees on the expected runtime and solution quality for our new approach and show that its expected runtime substantially improves upon the expected runtime of \cite{budak2011limiting}.

-Furthermore, we are able to adapt optimization ideas from Tang et al.\ to further improve the scalability of our approach.
-In particular, we show that our algorithm can efficiently handle graphs with more than $50$ million edges.
-As a consequence, we are able to match the progress of both \cite{borgs2012} and \cite{Tang2014} together in this work.

-Finally, we obtain theoretical guarantees on the expected runtime and solution quality for our new approach and show that its expected runtime substantially improves upon the expected runtime of \cite{budak2011limiting}.
 Additionally, we rule out sublinear algorithms for our problem through a lower bound on the time required to obtain a constant approximation.